genossen/peoples-permacomputer/README.md

-A permacomputer for the people involves two radically differing criteria of success, yet these requirements, paradoxically, cannot be seperated from one another--fulfilling _both_ these two criteria is required for a successful project.
+A permacomputer for the people involves two radically differing criteria of success, yet these requirements, paradoxically, cannot be separated from one another--fulfilling _both_ these two criteria is required for a successful project.

 The first criterion is a computer which is well-engineered.
 The